 6. Taking the issue directly to the Minister responsible for Phoenix

-- PSAC sent an urgent letter to Minister Judy Foote, demanding that her department take action.
+- PSAC sent an urgent letter to the Minister of Public Services and Procurement, demanding that her department take action.
 Some of our demands have since been met, including rehiring experienced workers, appointing an independent auditor, and compensating workers for losses.

-- We have launched online letter writing campaigns to Minister Judy Foote, Prime Minister Trudeau, and members’ elected representatives.
+- We have launched online letter writing campaigns to Prime Minister Trudeau, and members’ elected representatives.
 Thousands of letters have been sent.

-- PSAC President Robyn Benson met with Minister Foote.
+- PSAC President Robyn Benson met with the Minister of Public Services and Procurement.

 - We’ve demanded that the Clerk of the Privy Council take leadership to ensure that PSPC and all departments and agencies do everything in their power to fix Phoenix quickly and ensure that the government provides funds to help them do it.